Cathedral Gorge State Park: History

 The site has been popular with local picnickers since the nineteenth century, when it was known as Cathedral Gulch.
 During the 1920s, its dramatic landscape provided a background for open-air plays and annual Easter ceremonies.
 Governor James Scrugham began acquiring and setting aside the area for preservation in 1924.
 It subsequently became one of the four original Nevada state parks created in 1935.
 Members of the Civilian Conservation Corps built picnicking facilities that are still in use as well as a stone water tower and stone restroom which are no longer in operation.

 Natural features

 Climate

-The park sits at an elevation of 4800 ft above sea level, and is typically arid with semi-hot summers, and very cold winters.
-In the summer, temperatures range roughly from 95 F in midday to 55 F at night.
-Rainfall is variable and thunderstorms prevalent.
+The park lies at about 4760 ft above sea level.
+The climate is arid, with hot summers and cold winters; summer temperatures typically reach about 95 F by day and fall to about 55 F at night.
+Rainfall is variable, and thunderstorms are common.

 Geology

-A majority of Meadow Valley (which lies along U.S. Route 93 from the towns of Caliente to Panaca) was covered by a freshwater lake nearly 5 million years ago during the Pliocene Era.
+Most of Meadow Valley, which lies along U.S. Route 93 between Caliente and Panaca, was covered by a freshwater lake about 5 million years ago during the Pliocene epoch.
 The richly colored canyons of Cathedral Gorge (called the Panaca Formation) are remnants of this ancient lakebed.
-Over centuries, the lake began to gradually drain.
+The lake drained gradually over a very long period.
 Erosion began working away at the exposed portions of sediment and gravel that once composed the lake bottom.
 Rainwater and melting snow carved rivulets in the soft siltstone and clay shale, splitting tiny cracks and fissures into larger and larger gullies and canyons.